LAAC-LSCP/ChildProject/docs/source/api-metrics.rst

         [0, 0, 1, 0, 0],
         [0, 0, 0, 0, 1]])

-Note that this matrix has 5 columns, although there are only 4 categories (CHI, OCH, FEM and MAL).
+Note that this matrix has 5 columns, even though there are only 4 categories (CHI, OCH, FEM and MAL).
-This is because :func:`~ChildProject.metrics.segments_to_grid` appends the matrix with a 'none' none, which is set to 1 when all classes are inactive.
+This is because :func:`~ChildProject.metrics.segments_to_grid` appends the matrix with a 'none' column, which is set to 1 when all classes are inactive.
 It can be turned off by setting `none = False`.
-It is possible to add an 'overlap' column by setting `overlap=True`; this column is set to 1 when at least 2 classes are active.
+It is also possible to append an 'overlap' column by setting `overlap=True`; this column is set to 1 when at least 2 classes are active.

 We can now compute the confusion matrix: